Europium

 Key Applications

-The primary end-uses of Europium span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Europium span multiple sectors.
 The following applications represent the most significant sources of global demand:

-- Phosphors for LED lighting — Europium plays a vital role in phosphors for led lighting, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Phosphors for LED lighting - Europium is valued in phosphors for led lighting for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-- Nuclear reactor control rods — Europium plays a vital role in nuclear reactor control rods, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Nuclear reactor control rods - Europium is valued in nuclear reactor control rods for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook